Lorena Rae Breaks Hearts With Throwback Bikini Snap

 "Incredibly beautiful body and the bikini is really nice," wrote a third fan in Lorena's native German, as translated by Google.

-The Diepholz, Lower Saxony native was sporting a stringy, swim set with red-and-white straps/ties and a floral pattern print.
+The Diepholz, Lower Saxony, native was sporting a stringy swim set with red-and-white straps/ties and a floral print.
 Her perky bosom was covered with scanty, triangular breast cups that left the middle section of her chest bare.
-Meanwhile, Lorena’s bottoms were of the high-waisted variety and composed of a tiny piece of ruched fabric and multiple strings.
+Meanwhile, Lorena's bottoms were of the high-waisted variety and composed of a tiny piece of ruched fabric and multiple strings.

 Her lengthy, blond-highlighted mane flowed out from a center part, blanketing her bust and shoulder on one side and her back on the other.
 Meanwhile, her face smoldered as she stared directly into the lens of the camera.